Alexis Saelemaekers

-Alexis Saelemaekers (born 27 June 1999) is a Belgian professional footballer who plays as a winger for Serie A club AC Milan and the Belgium national team.
-Although Saelemaekers primarily plays in attack, he can also play as a full-back and wing-back.
+Alexis Jesse M. Saelemaekers (/fr/, /nl/; born 27 June 1999) is a Belgian professional footballer who plays as a winger or wing-back for club AC Milan and the Belgium national team.

 Club career

 Anderlecht

 In October 2017, Saelemaekers signed a contract at Anderlecht until 2019.
 On 16 February 2018, he made his official debut against Sint-Truiden.
 He came on as a substitute in the 77th minute.
 On 8 June 2018, Saelemaekers renewed his contract until 2022.

 AC Milan

 On 31 January 2020, AC Milan signed Saelemaekers on loan, with an option to buy.
 Milan reportedly agreed a €3.5 million fee plus €1 million in bonuses in case of a permanent signing.
 The same year on 2 February, he made his league debut as a substitute to Davide Calabria in a 1–1 draw against Verona on 2 February 2020.

 On 1 July 2020, Saelemaekers signed a contract with Milan which would keep him at the club until 30 June 2024.
 On 18 July, he scored his first goal for the club in a 5–1 home win over Bologna in Serie A.

 In October 2020, Saelemaekers scored his first goal of the season against Rio Ave in qualification match for Europa league.
 His next goal came on 26 October against Roma in 3–3 draw, his third and last goal of the season was on 20 December against Sassuolo as Milan pulled an away 2–1 victory.
 In total, he scored three goals and five assists of the season.

 On 15 October 2021, Saelemaekers extended his contract until 30 June 2026 with a raise in salary.
 On 4 December, he scored his first goal of this season against Salernitana, a powerful left footed shot in eventual 2–0 win.
 His next goal came in a Coppa Italia match against Genoa on 13 January 2022, a goal in extra time as Milan won 3–1.